gurubac/Tweet-URL-Catcher/README.md

 # Tweet-URL-Catcher
-### Monitors a Twitter user and catches URLs from their tweets
+### Twitter monitor that watches a Twitter user and catches URLs from their tweets using Twitter Stream API

 ## Setup